Micro Frontends and Interoperability: Solving the Complexity of a Single Pane of Glass

 Solution: Standardized Communication & Orchestration

-- An interop platform standardizes communication by providing a real-time, event-driven state layer, ensuring all frontends stay in sync without requiring direct dependencies between them.
+- The interop platform provides a real-time, event-driven state layer that all frontends and AI agents share, keeping everything in sync without direct dependencies between components.

-- Instead of each frontend managing its own state and making redundant API requests, the interop platform orchestrates state updates, reducing complexity and ensuring consistency.
+- Instead of each frontend managing its own state and making redundant API requests, the platform orchestrates updates, reducing complexity and ensuring consistency across both human and AI-driven interactions.

 Problem: Performance Bottlenecks from Excessive API Calls